NOOXY-research/NoService/readme.md

     // do your jobs here
   }

-  // If the daemon stop, your service recieve close signal here. this.close = ()=> {
+  // If the daemon stop, your service receive close signal here. this.close = ()=> {
     // Saving state of you service.
     // Please save and manipulate your files in this directory